 This article showcases the complexity of access management set up if done exclusively and independently in Azure Synapse and Databricks.
 Data duplication, access logic definitions in views, and lack of attribute-based access control might become a showstopper for companies trying to implement Azure Lakehouse data access control on an enterprise level.

-Immuta provides a centralized access control capability for Azure Lakehouse implementations.
-Features like sensitive data discovery, active directory attribute-based access control, global policies, and advanced auditing ensure compliance and data protection for companies of any size and industry.
+The Immuta Data Security Platform provides a centralized access control capability for Azure Lakehouse implementations.
+Features like sensitive data discovery, security, and monitoring ensure compliance and data protection for companies of any size and industry.